Jeff-White-AZ/Florida_Crop_BMP_Datasets/README.md

 - Weather: Decribes sources of daily weather data and report daily values for variables such as solar radiation, maximum and minimum temperature, and precipitation.

 - Dictionary: Contains names of all variables with the associated location (sheet), definition, unit of measurement, and equivalent ICASA terms.

 ## Dataset Tools

   To assist users in populating templates and managing datasets as they are being completed, a series of scripts written for R are available.
 Each tool is in a separate folder that contains the script, a document explaining how to use the script, and any additional sub-folders and files that the script may require.
-To run most scripts, the user mainly has to save the script to a desired location and then edit the script to provide the name of the spreadsheet file.
+To run most scripts, the user mainly has to save the script to a desired location and then edit the script to provide the name of the spreadsheet file and the path.
 We assume users have a basic understanding of programming with R within the RStudio environment.
+The scripts are written using base R as far as possible.
   New tools are developed as the need arises.
 We welcome suggestions for new tools or how to make the tools more user friendly.

 ## References

 * Hunt, L.A., White, J.W., Hoogenboom, G., 2001.
 Agronomic data: advances in documentation and protocols for exchange and use.
 Agricultural Systems 70, 477–492. https://doi.org/10.1016/S0308-521X(01)00056-7

 * Porter, C.H., Villalobos, C., Holzworth, D., Nelson, R., White, J.W., Athanasiadis, I.N., Janssen, S., Ripoche, D., Cufi, J., Raes, D., Zhang, M., Knapen, R., Sahajpal, R., Boote, K., Jones, J.W., 2014.
 Harmonization and translation of crop modeling data to ensure interoperability.
 Environmental Modelling & Software 62, 495–508. https://doi.org/10.1016/j.envsoft.2014.09.004